Movies Guinea Pigs Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 • A Guinea Pig is not a toy.

 • Guinea Pigs can make lovely children's pets but they should be the responsibility of an adult.
-The adult must make sure that they are cared for properly and be willing to take over responsibility for looking after an animal that can live up to 8 years if the child looses interest.
+The adult must make sure that they are cared for properly and be willing to take over responsibility for looking after an animal that can live over 6 years if the child looses interest.
 Young children should not be allowed to handle Guinea Pigs unsupervised as they are very easily injured particularly if they are dropped.
 They are nervous animals that react to being terrified by sitting still and can suffer from a lot of stress.
 A fancy rat is in some ways a much better pet as they are much less afraid.
 I would recommend adult piggies from a rescue centre for children as it is possible to get one that is already tame and happy to be handled.
 A good rescue centre will be able to give you lots of advice and fix you up with a suitable pet.

 • Guinea Pigs feel the cold.